rogeruiz/write/dress-code/_posts/2022-11-23-appleinterfacestyle-&-cli.md

 I use a lot of tools that subscribe to the Unix philosophy to varying degrees.
 For a Terminal I’ve used [iTerm2][iterm2] for almost a decade but I just switched to Alacritty.
 I recently switched from OhMyZSH to Starship for my command prompt.
 I used to use Vim but made the big leap to learn Lua and Neovim earlier this year.
 I’ve also made a big switch to Rust-based tools like Bat to get a different visual user experience compared to Cat.

 [iterm2]: https://iterm2.com/

 ## The configuration problem

 My most used terminal throughout the years has been iTerm2.
 I love the customization and the attention to detail you find in the configuration.
 It’s a Mac-first application and does a good job of maintaining the HIG or allowing users to customize it further on their own.
 It’s all accessible with a very intuitive UI-based settings page.
 Configurations can even be exported and imported to XML files to make sharing them easy.

 > %Show the iTerm2 settings page
+## Text-based configurations are better than proprietary ones

+Most of the tools I use every day use text based configuration files such as customized `.conf` files or Yaml or TOML files too.
+This is also super helpful to me to be able to back these things up.

+Even though iTerm2 allows for exports and imports of configuration, the interface isn’t text-first.
+It’s visual first.
+Which is great if that’s what you’re in to.

+> Write programs to handle text streams, because that is a universal interface.
+>
+> *by Peter H. Salus in A Quarter-Century of Unix (1994)*